Tite: Argentina must have trouble sleeping as doubts over World Cup grow

 "I have friends in Argentina.
 I respect Jose Pekerman very much in Colombia and I recognise the capacity of Chile."

-Copa America champions Chile (26 points) are third, behind inconsistent Uruguay (28) and group winners Brazil (38), while seventh-placed Paraguay (24) also remain in contention.
+Copa America champions Chile (26 points) are third, behind inconsistent Uruguay (28) and first-placed Brazil (38), while seventh-placed Paraguay (24) also remain in contention.

 "Qualification for the World Cup is not about one game, it is about a full campaign", added Tite, who is open to continuing in his role beyond the World Cup.